-- Open the Services window, locate LogMeIn Hamachi Tunneling service and set its Startup type to Automatic.
+- Open the Services window, locate LogMeIn Hamachi Tunneling service, and set Startup type to Automatic.

-- Go to the C:\Program Files (x86)\LogMeIn Hamachi directory, right-click the hamachi-2.exe and choose Properties from the menu.
+- Go to the C:\Program Files (x86)\LogMeIn Hamachi directory.

 - Go to the Security tab and click Edit.

-- Select your user account from the list and make sure that Full control option is check in the Allow column.
-You might have to add Users group to the list and give them Full Control privileges for Hamachi as well.
+- Select your user account and make sure that the Full control option is checked in the Allow column.
+(You might have to add Users group to the list and give them Full Control privileges for Hamachi as well.)

-After making these changes, check for the problem reocurrance.
+After making these changes, check for the problem reoccurrence.